Maintaining Status: It's your responsibility.

 How to Apply

-Download this fillable I-20 Extension Request Form.
+Download and complete this I-20 Extension Request Form (PDF, 209K)

-Report Change of Major
+Report Changes of Majors

 - Meet with or contact ISAP first.